robreys/code2040-api/README.md

 labelled as a comment above its corresponding function.
 I utilized the JavaScript library 'jQuery', primarily to facilitate the api endpoint requests, but also to take advantage of certain functions described below.
-Included is an index.html file which can be opened in a browser.
-This html file displays buttons that can be used to trigger the functions in js/functions.js.
-The leftmost box displayed by the html file will display the problem received when a function is triggered, while the rightmost box will display the solution to the problem once it has been solved by the function.
+Included is a simble browser interface.
+The file, index.html, which can be opened in a browser, displays buttons that can be used to trigger the functions in js/functions.js.
+The leftmost box will display the problem received when a function is triggered, while the rightmost box will display the solution to the problem once it has been solved by the function.
 ![alt tag](https://raw.github.com/robreys/code2040-api/master/browser.png)